• Skip to primary navigation

 Preheat oven to 350° F and line a half sheet pan with parchment paper (or two smaller baking sheets that fit side by side on the center rack of the oven).

-Use a spoon to mix the vegan butter, peanut butter and coconut sugar until smooth and creamy.
+Use a spoon, or electric mixer, to mix the vegan butter, peanut butter and coconut sugar until smooth and creamy in a large mixing bowl.

 Add the almond milk and vanilla extract and mix until well combined.